October, 2025

 Warm surfaces prevent condensation from forming in the first place, as they stay above the 'dew point' (the temperature at which water droplets form).
 Maintaining a warm, stable environment is key to condensation prevention.

-Opening a window can still be useful, but timing is crucial for effective condensation prevention.
+Opening a window can still be useful, but timing is crucial.

 | DO | DON'T |